veronikablazic/Form-Creator/README.md

 Default user credentials are `admin` and `password123`.

 TODO:
 - Allow new registered users.
-Do not show all created forms to all logged in users, but keep track of which user is logged in and show his forms only.
+Do not show all created forms to all logged in users, but keep track of which user is logged in and show their forms only.
 - AI generation works based on the form name.
 This could be easily expended to allow full prompts instead.